kriszyp/cpm/README.md

     curl https://raw.github.com/kriszyp/cpm/master/install | CPM_INSTALL_LIB=~/lib CPM_INSTALL_BIN=~/bin sh

+This would install cpm's libraries in "~/lib/cpm" and symlink the cpm script to "~/bin/cpm".

 # Usage

 The main use of CPM is to install packages.
 To install a package, go to the directory